dfederschmidt/docker-pipenv-sample/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for fun.
+If you want to use pipenv to manage your Python dependencies in your project that should run in Docker you should start with inspecting the Dockerfile in this repository.

 ### Prerequisites